 Param action_classes: one or more action classes to query for.
 Can be instances of Action or Composite.
+Can also be strings indicating directive names, in which case they are looked up on the app class before execution.

 attrs (names)

 Extract attributes from resulting actions.